 Listening for where the air is escaping, by ear to isolate the problem:

 - Air whistling out of the intake, carburetor or throttle body indicates a leak, at the intake valve.

 - Air heard hissing out of the tailpipe, turbocharger or exhaust manifold means, an exhaust valve is leaking.

 - Whistling or hissing out of the (PCV) valve, oil filler cap hole or dipstick tube means; the air is pushing past the rings.
 As a result, suspect ring or cylinder wall wear.

-- Air bubbles in engine coolant, seen at the radiator filler cap could mean; air escaping into the coolant past the head gasket.
+- Air bubbles in the engine coolant, seen at the radiator filler cap could mean; air escaping into the coolant, past the head gasket.

 Cracked Cylinder Head

-- Bubbles in coolant or coolant being pushed up out of the radiator neck, can also indicate; cracks in the cylinder head or cylinder walls.
+- Bubbles in the coolant or coolant being pushed up, out of the radiator neck, can also indicate; cracks in the cylinder head or cylinder walls.

 Common Reasons Why You May Have, A Rough Idling Engine: